Pregnancy-safe Makeup And Skincare: Choosing The Products That Is Good For Your Skin During Your Pregnancy

 - Diethyl Phthalates (DEP)

-Natural Alternatives for Pregnancy Safe Makeup
+Pregnancy Safe Makeup

 To avoid products that could potentially harm you and your baby, check out the below alternatives for paraben-free pregnancy safe makeup items.